priestc/giotto/docs/introduction.rst

 Introduction
 ============

-Giotto is a framework for building applications ina functional style.
+Giotto is a framework for building applications in a functional style.
 It is based on the concept of Model, View and Controllers.

 The framework is designed to enforce a clean style that results in code that is maintainable over a long period.
+Other popular web frameworks are built with a mindset of launching fast.
+This results in code that will deploy quickly, but falls under it's own complexity after many iterations.

 Invocation cycle
 ----------------